Komla Agbeli Gbedemah: Political career

 Gbedemah was forced into exile later the same year, after worsening relations between him and Nkrumah over what he perceived to be Nkrumah's financial indiscipline.
 He is alleged to have fled as there were plans to place him under preventive detention.
-While in exile, he is known to have continued to lobby the US over the Akosombo dam project.
+While in exile, he is known to have continued to lobby the US over the Akosombo Dam project.

-Gbedemah formed and led the National Alliance of Liberals into the 1969 general election.
-His campaign slogan "Say it loud, I am black and proud!" was taken from the popular James Brown tune.
-After the election, Gbedemah was barred from taking his seat in parliament.
+In 1966, the military staged a coup d'état which ousted Nkrumah and his government, following which Gbedemah was allowed to return to the country.
+Gbedemah formed and led the National Alliance of Liberals (NAL) into the 1969 general election.
+The NAL was seen as the successor of the CPP's right wing, which Gbedemah had headed until he was ousted by Nkrumah in 1961.His campaign slogan "Say it loud, I am black and proud!" was taken from the popular James Brown tune.
+After the election, which saw a victory for Gbedemah's rivals, the Progress Party (PP), headed by Kofi A. Busia, Gbedemah was barred from taking his seat in parliament.
 This followed a Supreme Court ruling, upholding the NLC barring members of the CPP accused of financial crimes from holding public office for ten years.
 This decision led him to retire from active involvement in politics.

 From 1957 to 1961, Gbedemah served as President of the World Federalist Movement, an international non-governmental organization promoting federal world government.
 He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
 As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.